iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.1.75.2270/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="au.com.vodafone.dreamlabapp 4 reviews"/>
 </p>

+> Only used it a couple nights now and it's working fine on my Android A71.
+Suggestions: Some way to send info/ad about it to friends.
+Also an autostart or at least a reminder to start whenever phone is plugged in or at a set-able time every day.<br> :date: __2020-11-17 16:08:09__

 > UPDATE: Do notice a bit of slowdown if I try streaming or use badly made websites, but nothing major, and you can always pause it if you notice issues.
 But below still stands.
 Runs faultlessly on my Xperia.
 I normally only have it running when I sleep and it doesn't interfere with my sleep tracking.<br> :date: __2020-11-11 08:08:27__